 #1.
 Nairobi National Park

-Visiting the Kenyan parks could not be complete without walking through the “World’s only Wildlife Capital”.
-One of the best national parks in Kenya.
+Visiting Kenyan parks is incomplete without walking through the “World’s only Wildlife Capital,” one of the best national parks in Kenya.

-Visitors can enjoy the park’s picnic sites, three campsites, and the walking trails for hikers.
+Visitors can enjoy the park’s picnic sites, three campsites, and the hiking trails.

-You can visit Nairobi National Park all year round, just remember to take some useful items like binoculars, a camera, a hat, sunscreen, sunglasses, a guidebook, drinking water, and any other picnic items.
+You can visit Nairobi National Park all year round.
+Remember to take valuable items like binoculars, a camera, a hat, sunscreen, sunglasses, a guidebook, drinking water, and other picnic items.

-Nairobi National Park is located 10km South of Nairobi city center and an Uber will cost you between 500 to 650 Ksh.
+Nairobi National Park is located 10km South of Nairobi city center.
+An Uber will cost you between 500 and 650 Ksh.

 Key features